natlund/zola_website/content/software_engineering/principles_of_code_structure/taxonomy_of_connections.md

 ## Types Of Connections

-Some types of connection, in approximate order of simplicity.
+Some specific forms of connection, in approximate order of simplicity.

 1. Function call.
 2. Method call on class.